[discuss] FW: [governance] FW: Towards an Internet Social Forum

 > 2015 in Tunis, during the World Social Forum meet.

-> related to the subject appear at the top of the list.
+> links related to the subject appear at the top of the list.

-> form, internet governance has not yet become a people's movement.
-The
+> current form, internet governance has not yet become a people's

-> rural communities in the dialogue process are some of the issues that the
+> including rural communities in the dialogue process are some of the

-> such an initiative was significant as, at present, a lot of thought is going
+> that such an initiative was significant as, at present, a lot of

 > discuss mailing list